Governor of New York: History

+The New York State Constitution, section XVII originates the role, reading: "And this convention doth further, in the name and by the authority of the good people of this State, ordain, determine, and declare that the supreme executive power and authority of this State shall be vested in a governor; and that statedly, once in every three years, and as often as the seat of government shall become vacant, a wise and descreet freeholder of this State shall be, by ballot, elected governor..."

+Election

+The governor is directly elected every four years, in even-numbered years when there is no presidential election.
+The governor is required to be a United States citizen and a resident of New York for five years preceding their election.
+No person can be elected as governor under the age of thirty.

 Powers and duties

 The governor has a duty to enforce state laws, and the power to either approve or veto bills passed by the New York State Legislature, to convene the legislature, and to grant pardons, except in cases of treason and impeachment.
 Unlike the other government departments that compose the executive branch of government, the governor is the head of the state Executive Department.
 The officeholder is afforded the courtesy style of His/Her Excellency while in office.

-Often considered a potential candidate to lead the executive branch of the federal government, 10 New York governors have been selected as presidential candidates by a major party, four of whom (Martin Van Buren, Grover Cleveland, Theodore Roosevelt, and Franklin D. Roosevelt) were elected as president of the United States.
+Often considered a potential candidate for U.S. president, ten New York governors have been selected as presidential candidates by a major party, four of whom (Martin Van Buren, Grover Cleveland, Theodore Roosevelt, and Franklin D. Roosevelt) were elected as President of the United States.
 Meanwhile, six New York governors have gone on to serve as vice president.
 Additionally, two New York governors, John Jay and Charles Evans Hughes, have served as chief justice.

-Qualifications

-Under the New York State Constitution, a person must be at least 30 years of age, a United States citizen, and a resident of the state of New York for at least five years prior to being elected to serve as governor.